-Washington, D.C., May 31, 2019 – The communications program at the Kansas State University College of Veterinary Medicine, led by Director of Communications Joe Montgomery, has been recognized with the Association of American Veterinary Medical Colleges’ (AAVMC) 2019 Communications Excellence Award.
+Washington, D.C., May 31, 2019 – The communications program at the Kansas State University College of Veterinary Medicine, led by Director of Communications Joe Montgomery, has been recognized with the American Association of Veterinary Medical Colleges’ (AAVMC) 2019 Communications Excellence Award.

 Kansas State’s program was praised by judges for comprehensive program excellence that advanced the college’s strategic plan.